linda-seiter/cmsc115-workspace/week1_lab/README.md

 </tr>
 </table>

 Run the program to view the output.
-The expected output is not produced due to the second print statement being commented out.
+The second print statement is commented out so the program does not produce the expected output.

 1. Remove the comment characters `//` from the second print statement.
 2. Try to run the program.
 A warning message appears indicating an error in the code.
 Click "Proceed" to try to execute it anyway.